Yyy11181/Collaboration-Framework-between-Large-and-Small-Models-in-the-Civil-Domain/README.md

 ## Dataset and experimental details

-We use a large scale civil dataset from CAIL-long, a long text civil and criminal dataset published by  xiao et al\cite{XIAO202179},.
-Each civil case in the  is annotated with the causes of actions and the relevant laws.
-The detailed statistics of the dataset are shown in Table 2.
+We use a large scale civil dataset from CAIL-long, a long text civil and criminal dataset published by  xiao et al \cite{XIAO202179}, Each civil case in the  is annotated with the causes of actions and the relevant laws.
+The detailed statistics of the dataset are shown in Table 1.

 ### Table1 Statistics of the civil dataset